postmanlabs/labs-docs/src/pages/docs/postman-flows/running-flows-on-the-cloud/webhooks.md

 updated: 2022-11-30
 ---

-To create a Flow that executes on the Postman servers, create a start block.
+To create a flow that executes on the Postman servers, create a start block.

 ![Start Block](https://assets.postman.com/postman-labs-docs/cloud-execution/running-flows-on-the-cloud-start.gif)